Managing money is a life skill that we all need to learn, and the earlier we learn it the better off we will be in life.

 Take them to the bank-When your child is older (say about 6 years old) you can expose him to the bank.
 Take the contents of the “full piggy bank” to the bank and deposit it in front of him.

-Help them plan their spending- Create separate heads (eatables, books, etc.) try and instill some philanthropic values in them and create a head for “community help”.
+Help them plan their spending- Create separate heads (eatables, books, etc.) try and instill some philanthropic values in them and create an ahead for “community help”.

 Adolescents/Teenagers- In addition to regular spending make them understand that big purchases need to be scheduled- maybe to once in 3 months.